 There are mainly two types of back pain: acute and chronic.

 - According to Cleveland clinic, acute pain begins suddenly and is usually sharp in nature.
 It serves as a warning or threat to the body.
-It is usually of
+It is usually of a short duration and heals quickly.

 - Chronic pain is prolonged in duration.
 It persists for weeks, months, or years.
 It is a major cause of disability and usually associated with prominent mental symptoms such as depression, anger, and anxiety.